PayeeProof

 Integration quickstart

-Minimal docs · pre-send first
+Minimal docs · modern risk control

 One endpoint.
 One API key.
-One clear answer before funds move.
+One clear control answer before funds move.
 This page is intentionally small: one quickstart request, two working code examples, and three sample responses.
 The primary operator outcomes are SAFE, BLOCK, REVERIFY, and TEST FIRST; UNAVAILABLE is a retry or manual-review state, not a green light.

 Base URL